nadirabid/exercise_parser/README.md

 #### Done

+- [x] List view of past workouts
+  - [x] Should be cards based
+  - [x] Should have a "create"/"add button"
+- [x] "add"/"create" view
+  - [x] Simple text editor to create a list
+  - [x] Button (top or bottom?) which allows user to insert new line item
+    - [x] Orrrrrr just automatically inserts empty line item at the bottom (might look "unsymetrical")
 - [x] Start iOS project: basic element it should have:
 - [x] Workout POST handler should create reference to "resolved exercise" after parsing the raw exercise string out
   - [x] Filter out ExerciseDictionary results with too low results